aaatipamula-work/notes/topics/languages/regex.md

 ## Syntax

 The syntax is fairly simple but can be strung together in complex ways.

-There are varying implementations of regex as well which means you would likely have to look up the syntax for the specific engine that you are using.
+**Note**: There are varying implementations of regex as well which means you would likely have to look up the syntax for the specific engine that you are using.

-That being said here are a few common tokens.
+Common Tokens:

 | Token | Meaning |
 | --- | --- |